15.6 Examples

 Routine monitoring of soft-sediment macrobenthos around all the Norwegian oilfields typically involves sites radiating in several directions (usually 4) from the centre of each field (as in the Ekofisk study, see Fig. 10.6), but for analysis purposes broadly grouped into distance classes.
 For the two oilfields: GullfaksA (16 sites, 1989 data) and GullfaksB (12 sites, 1993), 3 groups were defined as C: <1km, B: ~1km, A: > 1km from the centre of drilling activity, each consisting of between 4 and 6 replicate sites.
 These are shown as differing symbols and shading on their faunal MDS plots in Fig. 15.10.
 Unlike the Ekofisk data, where the oilfield had been operating for longer, the group differences are less clear-cut, and differences are not significantly established in unordered ANOSIM tests.

-However, when tested against the ordered alternative, using the seriation with replication schematic (to the left) the $\rho$ values of 0.20 and 0.22 are both significant at about the p < 2% level.
+However, when tested against the ordered alternative, using the seriation with replication schematic (above) the $\rho$ values of 0.20 and 0.22 are both significant at about the p < 2% level.
 The issue here is one of power of the test.
-As Somerfield, Clarke & Olsgard (2002) show, where a test against an ordered alternative is relevant, it will have more power to reject the null hypothesis (‘no group differences’) in favour of that alternative.
+As Somerfield, Clarke & Olsgard (2002) show, where a test against an ordered alternative is relevant, it will have more power to reject the null hypothesis (‘no group differences’) in favour of that alternative†.
 The improved power always comes at a price though, namely the likely inability to detect an alternative which is not the postulated model matrix.
 Thus, in Fig. 15.10, B is generally intermediate between A and C, and this is as postulated.
 If the benthic community is distinct at differing distances from the oilfield as a result of dilution of contaminants coming from the centre§, then a situation in which groups A and C have indistinguishable benthic assemblages but B has a different one would not be interpretable, and would be discounted as a ‘fluke’.
 If we are happy to forgo the prospect of ever detecting such a case then it makes sense to focus the statistic on alternatives that are of interest, and thereby gain power.

 Constrained (‘2-way’) RELATE tests

-Just as was seen with the BEST procedure in Chapter 11 (page 11.4), it is straightforward to remove the effect of a further (crossed) factor when testing similarities against a model matrix (or any secondary matrix).
+Just as was seen with the BEST procedure in Chapter 11 (page 11.5), it is straightforward to remove the effect of a further (crossed) factor when testing similarities against a model matrix (or any secondary matrix).
 The $\rho$ statistic is calculated separately within each level of the ‘nuisance’ factor, so that any effect of the latter is removed, and the resulting $\rho$ statistics then averaged.
-The same procedure is carried out for the permutations under the null hypothesis, i.e. it is a constrained permutation in which labels are only permuted within the levels of the second (nuisance) factor, just as in 2-way ANOSIM or its ordered form (p6-7 and p6-17).
+The same procedure is carried out for the permutations under the null hypothesis, i.e. it is a constrained permutation in which labels are only permuted within the levels of the second (nuisance) factor, just as in 2-way ANOSIM or its ordered form (page 6.5 and page 6.12).
 However, the ordered ANOSIM tests in PRIMER v7 only implement the seriation model (with or without replication), so the following RELATE example illustrates a 2-factor case where a cyclic test is needed on (replicated) seasons, having removed regional differences in the assemblages, {l}.

 Example: Leschenault estuarine fish